-- Now inject the liquid into the system until it emerges from drill hole 6 of the master cylinder without bubbles. - Now and then, extract the fluid from the master cylinder reservoir to prevent overflow. - Tighten the bleeder screw and remove the bleeding syringe with the hose.
+- Now press the fluid into the system until it emerges from hole 6 of the master cylinder without bubbles. - Occasionally extract the fluid from the master cylinder reservoir to prevent overflowing. - Tighten the bleeder screw and remove the bleeding syringe with the hose.
 Mount the protection cap. - Correct the fluid level of the hydraulic clutch.
 Guideline